On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

 “In a way, yes.
-The concept of the Innovator’s bias is easy to understand, but it requires an acute self-awareness to spot it.
-You have to hone this self-awareness over time because it’s sneaky and operates at an unconscious level.
-I promise you’ll see the Innovator’s Bias rear it’s ugly head a few more times before you’re done.”
+The concept of the Innovator’s bias is easy to understand, but it requires acute self-awareness to spot it.
+You must hone this self-awareness over time because it’s sneaky and operates unconsciously.
+I promise you’ll see the Innovator’s Bias rear its ugly head a few more times before you’re done.”

-“At this stage, finding evidence of monetizable pain is your number one priority and running one-on-one problem interviews is your best course of action.
-One-on-one interviews may not seem efficient, but I can tell you from experience that they pack more learning per unit time than anything else you could possibly be doing.
+“At this stage, finding evidence of monetizable pain is your top priority, and running one-on-one problem interviews is your best course of action.
+One-on-one interviews may not seem efficient, but I can tell you from experience that they pack more learning per unit time than anything else you could be doing.
 You also don’t need as many data points as you might think to start finding actionable patterns.”

 “How many interviews are typically enough?”

-“When you can start predicting what people are going to say before they say it, that’s when you know you’re done.
+“When you can start predicting what people will say before they say it, that’s when you know you’re done.
 We found it took a minimum of 10 interviews and sometimes up to 30 interviews to get there.”

 Meeting 2 — More Problems With Problems

-It’s been 2 weeks since their last meeting.
+It’s been two weeks since their last meeting.
 Steve has managed to run 23 interviews and is meeting with Mary to give her an update.

-“As you know, I’m testing 3 different canvases, and so I interviewed 3 different customer segments.
-I’ve got some great insights that I’m still digesting, but I also ran into 3 different challenges that I’d like to talk to you about. ”
+“As you know, I’m testing three different canvases, and so I interviewed three different customer segments.
+I’ve got some great insights that I’m still digesting, but I also ran into three challenges I’d like to talk to you about. ”

 Mary nudges him to go on.

-“With the first group, right after I set the problem context, I had a number of interviewees immediately acknowledge the problem, which I took as a positive sign.
-But when I asked them what they were doing about it, they said ‘nothing yet’.
-They then started to tell me what I should build, which is when I sort of told them a bit about my product — which I know the script said not to do….”
+“With the first group, right after I set the problem context, I had several interviewees immediately acknowledge the problem, which I took as a positive sign.
+But when I asked them what they were doing about it, they said ‘nothing yet.
+They then started to tell me what I should build, which is when I told them a bit about my product — which I know the script said not to do….”

 Steve pauses to see Mary’s reaction…then goes on:

-“They encouraged me to keep working on the product, gave be a bunch of feature ideas, and asked to let them know when I have something ready for them to beta test.
-The problem is that I now have a long list of features — which while easy to promise, will take me over a year to build...”
+“They encouraged me to keep working on the product, gave me a bunch of feature ideas, and asked to let them know when I have something ready for them to beta test.
+The problem is that I now have a long list of features — which, while easy to promise, will take me over a year to build...”